CanyonWind/Single-Path-One-Shot-NAS-MXNet/MicroNetChallenge/README.md

 ## Subnet Training

-For the final searched model, we build and train it from scratch.
+For the final searched model, we **build and train it from scratch**.
 No previous supernet weights are reused in subnet.

 As for the hyperparameters.
 We modified the GluonCV official ImageNet training script to support both supernet training and subnet training.
-We trained both models with initial learning rate 1.3, weight decay 0.00003, cosine learning rate scheduler, 4 GPUs each with batch size 256, label smoothing and no weight decay for BN beta gamma.
-Supernet was trained 120 epochs and subnet was trained 360 epochs.
+We trained both models with initial learning rate `1.3`, weight decay `0.00003`, cosine learning rate scheduler, 4 GPUs each with batch size `256`, label smoothing and no weight decay for BN beta gamma.
+Supernet was trained `120` epochs and subnet was trained `360` epochs.

 # Results